emmajanedrews/base-template/_posts/2018-03-26-the-value-of-having-a-commercial-lender-on-your-team.md

 ---
 layout: post
-title: The Value of Having a Commercial Lender On Your Team
+title: The Value of Having a Commercial Lender on Your Team
-date: 2018-03-26 15:52:08
+date: 2018-03-26 15:52:00
 tags:
   - Real Estate
 excerpt: >-